How To Travel In Turkey On A Budget: Real Costs, Tips & Hacks

 Never change your money before you arrive in Turkey, as you’ll always get a lower rate.
 Also, avoid changing your money at the airport because their prices are usually lower than the exchange offices at your resort or the city you’re staying in.

 If you want to keep a little local cash with you for when you arrive to tide you over for a day, keep it minimal.
-Remember that tourist resorts and cities have numerous ATMs to draw out Lira using your international card.
+Remember that tourist resorts and cities have numerous ATMs where you can withdraw Lira with your international card.

 You’ll also find many exchange offices around.
 You need to find the one offering the best rate and change your cash there.
 Do check; they don’t charge commission first, though!